lwhitmo/CircuitPython/README.md

 Wiring for Photointerrupter (image credit goes to my friend Honklin)

 ### Reflection
-Honk the Conk got the FAX.

-I couldn't find a library for the photointerrupter so I declared it as a digital input that would send input similar to how a button would.
-I also needed to use monotonic() instead of sleep() to delay reprinting the LCD because sleep() stops the code and therefore wouldn't recognize when it is interrupted.
-However, monotonic() records the current time, so comparing the time back to the old time throughout the code will allow it to reprint the LCD every 4 seconds and also recognize any interruptions.
-I also found that I needed to check the photointerrupter in a loop and only increase the total after it had turned false because if I do if interrupted, the code keeps counting until it is uninterrupted.
+Since I was unable to locate a library for the photointerrupter, I designated it to be a digital input that would function similarly to a button in terms of sending input.
+Additionally, I discovered that if I increase the total before the photointerrupter has turned false, the code would continue counting until it is uninterrupted, thus I had to check the photointerrupter in a loop instead.